Malware-Hunter/datasets/preprocessed/binaries/balanced/README.md

 ## Datasets Balanced by Number of Samples From Minority Class

 The datasets are balanced by the number of samples from the minority class to ensure a fair and unbiased analysis.
-Irrelevant features (which have a single value) were also deleted.
+Irrelevant features (which have a single value) were also deleted to improve the quality and effectiveness of the data for analysis and machine learning tasks.

 ## Datasets Description